benfoxall/AV/index.md

 There's [a few](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API#Defining_audio_sources) other sources of audio that we can use.
 We'll look at the _AudioBufferNode_ - which allows you to manually generate a sound sample, and then connect it to our graph.

-First have to create an _AudioBuffer_, which holds our raw data, then we pass that to an _AudioBufferNode_ which we can then treat just like our _AudioSource_ node.
+First we have to create an _AudioBuffer_, which holds our raw data, then we pass that to an _AudioBufferNode_ which we can then treat just like our _AudioSource_ node.

 This can get a bit boring, so we'll use a helper method that makes it simpler to generate sounds.